 After the Suzaku proposal deadline, there will be three independent proposal reviews for the US, Japan, and ESA proposals.
 Each review will create a target list from the proposed observations, ranking the accepted targets as category A, B, or C. Only category A and B targets are guaranteed to be observed.
-As stated above, TOOs and time critical observations are only accepted within 15% of the total time - however, the project will review this limit given the narrower range of sun angles allowed and other power-related considerations at the time of the international merging meeting in February 2014.
-Category C targets will be observed as time permits, and will not be carried over into the next AO if not observed in this AO.
+As stated above, TOOs and time critical observations are only accepted within 15% of the total time - however, the project will review this limit given the most up-to-date status of the electric power supply status at the time of the international merging meeting in April 2015.
+Category C targets will be observed as time permits.
 An international merging committee will collate the three target lists and produce a single, unified list.
 Overlaps between US and Japanese targets will be resolved, either by merging the investigations (if both parties are willing) or by choosing one.
 In the latter process, the priority given by the national reviews, as well as the lengths of the accepted observations, will be considered.
 The final target list will be % oversubscribed.
-Category A and Key Project targets will have 60% of the available time, category B 30%, and category C 50%.
+Category A targets will have 60% of the available time, category B 30%, and category C 50%.

 Even though observations are scheduled to acquire roughly the approved exposure time and although this is usually achieved with Suzaku, occasional losses of usable observation time are inevitable.
 As mentioned above, Category A observations will be deemed complete when they have received at least 90% of the approved time.
 Note that this will be judged based on the good time intervals of the cleaned XIS event files after the standard screening.
 Dead times (including those due to the use of the burst option) are not taken into account.
 Also, the standard screening for the HXD is more strict, so the effective exposure for the HXD is often smaller than that of the XIS by 20% or more.
 Additional observations will be scheduled automatically for those non-time-critical targets the observations of which are considered incomplete by the project scientist at ISAS.
 In the case of time-critical observations which are incomplete or unusable, it will be the PI's responsibility to determine the best course of action.

 Each PI will be assigned a contact scientist, either at ISAS or the NASA Suzaku GOF, who will work with the PI to assure the maximum science return.
 This will include double-checking coordinates, count rates and finalizing configurations (nominal pointing, XIS modes, ...).
 It is important to note that once an observation has been scheduled, any delay in responding to questions from the contact scientist may result in targets being removed from the schedule.
-We do not have a mechanism to approve coordinated observations with Suzaku and another observatory through a single proposal except for the joint Fermi-Suzaku and Chandra-Suzaku programs noted earlier.
+We do not have a mechanism to approve coordinated observations with Suzaku and another observatory through a single proposal except for the joint Fermi-Suzaku and NuSTAR-Suzaku programs (please refer to the Fermi and NuSTAR announcements of opportunity for more details).
 It is the PI's responsibility to secure observing time with other observatories, when simultaneous observations are desirable.
 Please note that the Suzaku component of such a proposal may be approved contingent on the success of other proposals.
 Special scheduling requests and TOOs will be accommodated on a best effort basis.
 For simultaneous observations, the mission scheduler at ISAS, in consultation with the contact scientist, will contact the PI in advance for detailed scheduling information, and will often work directly with schedulers of other missions.
-During the AO-1-AO-8 observing periods, the Suzaku scheduling team made every effort to accommodate requests of coordinated/simultaneous observations with other facilities and we expect that it will continue to do so during AO-9.
+During the AO-1-AO-9 observing periods, the Suzaku scheduling team made every effort to accommodate requests of coordinated/simultaneous observations with other facilities and we expect that it will continue to do so during AO-10.

 With the exception of the code that converts raw binary telemetry into FITS format files, all Suzaku software is written as FTOOLS and distributed through the Suzaku team at ISAS/JAXA and the NASA/GSFC HEASARC.
 This includes the tools used in the processing.
 All calibration files are distributed through the HEASARC caldb (calibration database) system.
 This enables users to apply any calibration updates themselves.
 The Suzaku team at ISAS and the NASA Suzaku GOF provide additional FTOOLS that may be necessary or desirable for analyzing Suzaku data.
 The use of other software packages will only be supported at a lower priority level.